 Every mobile finance solution must send a unique ID or OTP (One-time password), so that the user can verify it before any amount gets deducted from its wallet or account.

-To make the security even tighter, few P2P payment systems also ask for OTP every time a user logs in the app.
+To make the users security even tighter, few P2P payment solutions also ask for OTP every time a user logs in the app.

 Transfer amount to bank

-Generally, users like it if the P2P payment app provides them the flexibility to transfer the money from the app to the bank account.
+Generally, p2p users like it if the peer to peer payment app provides them the flexibility to transfer the money from the app to the bank account.

-Each P2P payment app has different business model, according to which they charge a small fee that varies for every app.
+Each money transfer app has a different business model, according to which they charge a small transaction fee that varies for every app.

 Technological stack: Dwolla, ACH